-King Island is a working island providing around 6% of Tasmania’s GDP — but it has a small human population, with only a few having the expertise or time to monitor birds.
-We don’t have the human resources to gather the data that we need.
+King Island is a working island providing around 6% of Tasmania’s GDP — but it has a small human population, with only a few residents having the expertise or time to monitor birds.
+We don’t have the human resources to gather the data we need.

 Registered Wings on King participants have the opportunity to see and learn about King Island in a way that no ordinary visitor to the island can.

 These ‘private’ sites provide an opportunity to visit many wonderful areas of King Island that few people have access to.
 They include private forests, riparian zones, farmlands, and remote coasts.

 Field Plan and Kit:

 Each registered group or individual are given a specific Field Plan and accompanying Survey Kit.
 This Plan takes your needs and capabilities into account, as you specify on Registration.
 It also reflects the needs of the Project by allocating the sites that are most in need of surveys, while ensuring you have a good look around the island and visit plenty of special places.

 The Wings on King Survey Kit contains a map, details of the survey sites and other

 relevant information you may need.
 Surveys undertaken

 on private land are pre-arranged with landholders contacted, so they know when to